-Bond purchase agreement (BPA) - An agreement between an issuer and the bond underwriter setting forth the terms of sale, i.e., price of securities, any premium or discount, interest rates, conditions to closing, restrictions on the issuer's liability and
+Bond purchase agreement (BPA) - An agreement between an issuer and the bond underwriter setting forth the terms of sale, i.e., price of securities, any premium or discount, interest rates, conditions to closing, restrictions on the issuer's liability in case of termination.
+In a competitive sale, the notice of sale and the bid form replace the BPA.